 Any other legal issue at the discretion of the contracting officer or supporting legal office.

-All Justifications and Approvals (J&A) requests for actions expected to exceed $750,000
+Contracting officers must obtain legal review for all Justifications and Approvals (J&A) requests for actions expected to exceed $750,000.

-In addition to the general conditions identified in DAFFARS 5301.602-2(c)(i)(A) above, contracting officers shall exercise good judgement in seeking legal review if the total value of the contract action is less than the thresholds listed in this paragraph and guard against using reviews as a means of quality control.
-Contracting officers must obtain legal review of Operational contract actions expected to exceed $1,000,000 and Non-Operational contract actions expected to exceed
+In addition to the general conditions identified in DAFFARS 5301.602-2(c)(i)(A), contracting officers must obtain legal review for the following actions that are expected to exceed

-$5,000,000, as follows:
+$5,000,000.
+Contracting officers shall exercise good judgement in seeking legal review if the total value of the contract action is less than the thresholds listed in this paragraph and guard against using reviews as a means of quality control.

 Solicitations and amendments, except administrative amendments;